vijay8608/ColorGame/README.md

-**HTML - markup language for creating web pages and web applications CSS    - used for describing the presentation of a document written in a markup language Javascript - client side scripting language for web pages Heroku - cloud platform as a service used as a web application deployment model.**
+**HTML - markup language for creating web pages and web applications CSS    - used for describing the presentation of a document written in a markup language Javascript - client side scripting language for web pages Heroku - cloud platform as a service used as a web application deployment model**
 ## Homepage
 ![Alt text](images/homepage.png?raw=true)